Self-Publishing on Amazon: Pros and Cons

 Barnes & Noble Press

-The famous Barnes & Nobles bookstore chain has its very own self-publishing service, which is “free, fast, and easy-to-use.”
+The famous Barnes & Noble bookstore chain has its own self-publishing service, which is free, fast, and easy to use.
 It also offers tips and tools that help authors with the publishing process.

 Kobo Writing Life

-Kobo is the lead ebook reader in Canada, which means that you can reach a wide audience with your ebook.
-And just like Amazon, the royalties Kobo offers range from 45% to 70%, depending on the price of the ebook.
+Kobo is the leading ebook reader in Canada, which means that you can reach a wider audience with your ebook.
+And just like Amazon, the royalties Kobo offers range from 45% to 70% depending on the price of the ebook.

 Apple Books

-Unlike other self-publishing services, Apple Books gives the authors 70% royalties regardless of the price.
+Unlike other self-publishing services, Apple Books gives the authors 70% of the royalties regardless of the price.
 It also allows authors to offer free books to customers, which isn’t available on KDP.

 Lulu Press